-6 Ways to Tell if Someone is a True Prophet
+6 Ways to Tell If Someone Is a True Prophet

-Have you ever wondered if prophets still exist today…and how to tell if they are the real thing or a false prophet?
+And on that note…do prophets still exist today?
+If so, how can we tell if they’re the real thing or a false prophet?

 A false prophet is someone who claims to have received a message from God, but in reality, their message is meant to deceive others (regardless of their ultimate intentions).